Towards AI Forensics: Did the Artificial Intelligence System Do It?: Case 3: Generalized Setting

-Our case study demonstrated that novel methods are needed for forensic work.
-Common explainability methods such as LIME or SHAP that compute proxy models assuming black-box access or methods that require gradients such as GRAD-CAM are of limited help, since in the grey box model the goal is to leverage internal information without full access to model internals, i.e. without gradients.

-We demonstrated in our case study that perpetrators can often be identified in the given attack scenario.
-We showed how properties of AI systems, e.g. memory access patterns of deep learning and knowledge on alleged behavior (encoded via a public dataset) can be leveraged for forensics.
-Our case study is only a first step towards AI forensics and not without limitations.
-For once, our image classification network seems fairly inaccurate.
-While this might be improved by altering the dataset (e.g. using higher resolution, more samples) and the model, as of today, in safety critical applications like self-driving cars, outputs of computer vision components are used in conjunction with other sensors.
-Still, modifying the computer vision component seems an important step.

-Overall, our work might give rise to more questions for future work than it provides answers: ``How can suspects based on other AI techniques such as reinforcement learning, other scenarios (see Introduction) and other deep learning network architectures such as LSTMs be identified?'', ``How can explainability methods be leveraged (modified) to support analysis of grey-box models ?'', ``How can data mining techniques, e.g. to identify anomalous decisions be leveraged ?'', ``How can other types of evidence such as operational data be used?'', ``How to detect a system reset ?''
+Our conceptualization provides a rich set of options to investigate.
+Still, this set of options is by no means comprehensive, and it cannot be so since forensics and attackers are both constantly evolving.
+Additional questions for research include ``How can suspects based on other AI techniques such as reinforcement learning, other scenarios (see Figure \ref{fig:aifor}) and other deep learning network architectures such as LSTMs be identified?'', ``How can explainability methods be leveraged (modified) to support analysis of grey-box models ?'', ``How can data mining techniques, e.g., to identify anomalous decisions be leveraged ?'', ``How can other types of evidence such as operational data be used?''.